AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/extract-pdf/dotnet/index.md

 This file will define what dependencies we need and how the application will be built.

-Our application will take a PDF, `Adobe Extract API Sample.pdf` (downloadable from [here](/Adobe%20Extract%20API%20Sample.pdf)) and extract it's contents.
+Our application will take a PDF, `Adobe Extract API Sample.pdf` (included as part of the .NET sample project), and extract its contents.
 The results will be saved as a ZIP file, `ExtractTextInfoFromPDF.zip`.
 We will then parse the results from the ZIP and print out the text of any `H1` headers found in the PDF.

 4) In your editor, open the directory where you previously copied the credentials and created the `csproj` file.
 Create a new file, `Program.cs`.